alyStrom5062/Milestone-1-Web-Game/readme.txt

 - Character can press Enter to pull a lever on the wall or press a button on the floor and have the sprite change.
 - Buttons and Levers have a specific order which they must be interacted with.
 If the pattern is not correct they will reset and player must start over.
 - The NPCs either change color or speak to you when interacted with.
-- There is an indicator of when you beat both puzzles and win.
+- There is a new NPC which spawns after beating the two puzzles indicator of when you beat both puzzles and win.

 ```